Yannouille29/CubeSat_MTU/Web_Serveur/README.md

 The file 'donnees.txt' is important for the 3D Visualization page as it contains the lines received from the Raspberry Ground Station.
 This file facilitates real-time data modification on the website.
 Additionally, it helps verify if the communication is functioning correctly, indicated by the appearance of a new line approximately every 6 seconds.

-"The file 'Rasp.py' is also useful for the 3D Visualization page and should be placed on the ground station as explained in the 'Visualisation_Improvement' folder."
+The file 'Rasp.py' is also useful for the 3D Visualization page and should be placed on the ground station as explained in the 'Visualisation_Improvement' folder.